zengin0201/AI_Debuger/README.md

 npm install
 npm run build
 ```
-⚠️ **CRUCIAL:** After the build, a `dist` folder will appear inside `frontend/`. **Copy this `dist` folder and paste it into the `backend/` directory.** The Python server needs it to render the dashboard!
+After the build, a `dist` folder will appear inside the `frontend/` directory. **This folder is your Chrome Extension.**

-*(Alternatively, you can load this `dist` folder in Chrome via `chrome://extensions/` -> "Load unpacked" to use it as a standalone Chrome Extension).*
+### Step 2: Install it in Chrome
+1. Open Google Chrome and navigate to `chrome://extensions/`.
+2. Turn on **Developer mode** (toggle in the top right corner).
+3. Click the **Load unpacked** button in the top left corner.
+4. Select the `dist` folder you just built (`AI_Debugger/frontend/dist`).
+5. *Done!* Pin the extension to your toolbar and click its icon to open the AI Flow Monitor.

-### Step 2: Run the Monitor Server
+### Step 3: Run the Bridge Server
-Open a new terminal, navigate to the backend, install dependencies, and start the server:
+The extension needs a bridge to talk to your Python code.
+Open a terminal, navigate to the backend, and start the server:
 ```bash
 cd AI_Debugger/backend
 pip install -r requirements.txt python main.py
 ```
-👉 Open **http://localhost:8000** in your browser.
-You should see the empty dashboard waiting for data.
-Keep this terminal running!
+*(Bonus: The server also hosts a web version of the dashboard at **http://localhost:8000** if you prefer not to use the extension).*

-### Step 3: Test with the provided Bot
+### Step 4: Test with the provided Bot
 We included a ready-to-use test bot.
 Make sure [Ollama](https://ollama.com/) is running on your machine with the model `qwen2.5:1.5b` (or change the model in `test_bot.py`).

 Open a *second* terminal and run: